Governance

 CEO at Northwest Multiple Listing Service

-Extensive executive level management of trade associations, and past president of the Washington Society of Association Executives.
+Tom has extensive executive level management of trade associations, and is a past president of the Washington Society of Association Executives.